nickzoic/nick.zoic.org/talk/pycon2025/primordial-code/talk.md

 The embedded software equivalent is the LED.
 Things go wrong quickly in embedded code, and your CPU can halt and restart faster than the first `H` in `Hello, World!` can make it out the serial port at RS-232 speeds.
-So if you want to know where your code is getting to, why not light a series of LEDs, one at a time?
+So if you want to know where your code is getting to before it crashes, why not light a series of LEDs, one at a time?

 **jellyfish slide**

 Debugging isn't easy in biological systems either.
 Even RS-232 is actually fairly modern by comparison.
 Thankfully we have an unlikely ally in the humble jellyfish.

 Jellyfish have a gene `GFP` which codes for a fluorescent protein.
 This gene can be located near or fused with a gene of interest and then when that gene is expressed, so is the fluorescent protein.
 So cells which express that gene, glow!